Van Lanschot Kempen

-Van Lanschot Kempen N.V. is a specialised, independent wealth manager that provides private banking, investment management and investment banking services to wealthy individuals and institutions.
+Van Lanschot Kempen N.V. is a specialised, independent, Dutch wealth manager that provides private banking, investment management and investment banking services to wealthy individuals and institutions.
 It is headquartered in 's-Hertogenbosch, the Netherlands.
 With a history dating back to 1737, it is the oldest financial institution in the Netherlands and the Benelux and the tenth oldest financial institution in the world.

 Van Lanschot Kempen has been recognised as one of the leading Dutch wealth managers, with global recognition for its focus on sustainable investment.